Container Bamboo

 Shibataea lancifolia - Good for ornamental hedging and screening with moderate spreading - longer and narrower leaves than other species - Maximum height: 7' - Maximum diameter: 1/4"

-For position and location of your plants please see my page on Plant Bamboo.
+For position and location of your container bamboo see Plant Bamboo.
 The guide includes information on planting, stakes, soil type, season, spacing, sun, water, weeds, and mulch.
-Much of this information is the same for bamboos in the ground or in containers.
-More... see Plant Bamboo
+Much of this information is the same for bamboo in the ground or in containers.